slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain.' -- Jack Kerouac*

 Travel is the only thing you buy that makes you richer.
-It solves a plethora of self-improvement goals.
-Travela are mini lifes.
+Travels are mini-lifes.
+They solve a plethora of self-improvement goals.

 Hints: